What To Expect During Your Eye Exam

 Few people are aware that they are color blind unless they are tested because there are varying degrees of color blindness.
 Color blindness may be caused by ocular health problems but are normally due to a genetic predisposition.
 The test is to determine if the condition can be contributed to a health condition.

 This test is to determine whether you are near or farsighted or if you have astigmatism.
-A machine called phoropter is used to perform the test, and different lenses will be used to focus letters or images.
+A machine called phoropter is used to perform the test, and different lenses will be used to focus on letters or images.
 As the lenses are changed, you will be asked which is better.

 A slit lamp is a microscope that allows the optometrist to examine both the internal and external elements of the eye up close.
-The test is mainly used to detect any infection or inflammation of the eye that could be a result of an eye disease.
+The test is mainly used to detect any infection or inflammation of the eye that could be a result of eye disease.

 This is a slightly more specialized test that doesn’t normally form part of a routine eye exam.
 The test allows the doctor to view the optic nerve and blood vessels at the back of the eye to look for any problems.